 Steeped in royal lore, garnet is best known as the January birthstone.
 But when was garnet first discovered and why is it symbolic to royalty?

-The January birthstone was also popular in jewellery settings in the victorian times.
+The January birthstone was also a popular choice in jewellery settings in victorian times.
 A widely traded gem due to its large availability, this timeless gemstone is still a favourite amongst jewellery wearers today.

-In British royalty, the Duchess of Cambridge Kate Middleton has previously been seen wearing a pearl and garnet gold birthstone ring gifted to her on one of her January birthdays by her husband, Prince William.
+In British royalty, the Duchess of Cambridge, Kate Middleton, has previously been seen wearing a pearl and garnet gold birthstone ring, gifted to her on one of her January birthdays by her husband, Prince William.

 For a polished look, wear red garnets with a black and white outfit.
 For everyday attire, wear olive or forrest green and accessorise with classic garnet jewellery.
 The red and brown hues perfectly compliment all skin tones making this a great stone to be worn by everyone.

 For a subtle hint of colour, add a pair of garnet stud earrings or a garnet ring to your attire.
-Or if you’re looking for a standout royalty look, try a garnet jewellery set or wearing a princess cut tennis bracelet.
+Or, if you’re looking for a standout royalty look, try a garnet jewellery set or a princess cut tennis bracelet.